 When you can hear and speak English in real-world situations, it becomes easier and more accessible.
 When you can replicate what will happen during your actual test, you boost your confidence and learn more quickly.

-Picking up English in a classroom is all well and good, but if you want absolute confidence in handling yourself on test day, then put that classroom knowledge into practice by going abroad.
-There are countless programs like AIFS (American Institute For Foreign Study) or EF (Education First) that can help you pick out a program that fits your needs—and they’ll often even pay for some of it.
+Picking up English in a classroom is all good, but if you want absolute confidence in handling yourself on test day, but that classroom knowledge into practice by going abroad.
+Countless programs like AIFS (American Institute For Foreign Study) or EF (Education First) can help you pick out a program that fits your needs—and they’ll often even pay for some of it.

 Depending on where you go and how long you stay, being immersed in an English-speaking country could help speed up your progress.